avatar

 About

 Hello!
-I am a computational researcher exploring the living, dynamic brain—how activity continuously unfolds across space and time, seamlessly woven into the functioning of the organism as a whole.
-I look to uncover the hidden rules that organize these dynamics, distilling apparent complexity into simpler underlying principles.
+I am a computational researcher seeking to understand principles of the living, dynamic brain—how activity is continuously generated, orchestrated across space and time, and woven into a broader whole that actively realizes a functioning organism.
+I look to uncover hidden rules and constraints that shape these internal dynamics, allowing their complexity to be distilled into simpler underlying principles.

-In practice, this means figuring out how to extract structure from complex data—placing my research at the intersection of systems neuroscience, dynamical systems, and machine learning.
-Now is an exciting time for this work: new experimental tools make it possible to record and control diverse aspects of brain activity and behavior across spatiotemporal scales and species.
+In practice, this means extracting structure from complex data—placing my research at the intersection of systems neuroscience, dynamical systems, and machine learning.
+I pursue this work in collaboration with experimentalists recording brain activity and behavior across scales and species, ultimately building toward holistic accounts of brain function.

-** I am in the process of growing a research group here at Washington University (stay tuned)—and in general, am always eager to hear from folks with similar interests—so do feel free to reach out! **
+** I am in the process of starting up a research group (and real website…stay tuned), and in general am always eager to hear from folks with similar interests.
+So, do feel free to reach out! **

 Bio